thejawker/rennen/readme.md

 ## contributing
 well, you really don't have to

-we hope you enjoy using rennen! if you have any questions or run into any issues, please let us know.
+hope you enjoy less pain in your life now you can ren! if you have any questions or run into any issues, please know that i might never respond.